CarlosVerdejo/JetsProject/README.md

 #Lessons Learned#

-"Jets Prokect" was a great exercise that helped solidify my understanding in the basics of object oriented programming.
+"Jets Project" was a great exercise that helped solidify my understanding in the basics of object oriented programming.